jkurek2912/Chess-Engine/README.md

 - **Transposition tables**: Result caching for performance
 - **Move ordering**: MVV-LVA, killer moves, history heuristic
 - **Late Move Reductions**: Depth reduction heuristic

-## 🙏 Acknowledgments

-Built as a learning project exploring chess engine development techniques and optimization strategies.

----

-**Enjoy playing against the engine!** For questions or issues, please open an issue on the repository.